 \ Granularity: What is the appropriate fairness granularity?
-Should fairness be assessed on a per-flow basis?
-Should fairness take into account multiple flows between a pair of end-hosts (e.g., as suggested by [RFC3124])?
-If congestion control applies to each individual flow, what controls (if any) should constrain the number of connections opened between a pair of end-hosts?
+That is, for flow-based fairness, what is the definition of a 'flow'?
+(This question has been explicitly posed in [RFC2309], [RFC2914], and many other places.)
+Should fairness be assessed on a per-connection basis?
+Should fairness take into account multiple connections between a pair of end-hosts (e.g., as suggested by [RFC3124])? Ιf congestion control applies to each individual connection, what controls (if any) should constrain the number of connections opened between a pair of end-hosts?
 As an example, RFC 2616 specifies that with HTTP 1.1, a single-user client SHOULD NOT maintain more than two persistent connections with any server or proxy [RFC2616] (Section 8.1.4).
-For peer-to-peer traffic, different operating systems have different limitations on the maximum number of peer-to-peer connections; Windows XP Pro has a limit of ten simultaneous peer-to-peer connections, Windows XP Home (for the client) has a limit of five, and an OS X client has a limit of ten [P2P].
+For peer-to-peer traffic, different operating systems have different limitations on the maximum number of peer-to-peer connections; Windows XP Pro has a limit of ten simultaneous peer-topeer connections, Windows XP Home (for the client) has a limit of five, and an OS X client has a limit of ten [P2P].

 \ RTT-fairness: What is the desired relationship between flow bandwidth and round-trip times, for simple best-effort traffic?
 As shown in Section 3.3 of [FJ92], it would be straightforward to modify TCP's congestion control algorithms so that flows with similar packet drop rates but different round-trip times would receive roughly the same throughput.
 This question is further studied in [HSMK98].
-It remains an open question what would be the desired relationship between throughput and round-trip times for simple best-effort traffic.
+It remains an open question what would be the desired relationship between throughput and round-trip times for simple best-effort traffic, particularly for applications or transport protocols using some form of feedback-based congestion control.

 \ Multiple congested routers: What is the desired relationship between flow bandwidth and the number of congested routers along the path, for simple best-effort traffic?
 It is well established that for TCP traffic in particular, flows that traverse multiple congested routers receive a higher packet drop rate, and therefore lower throughput, than flows with the same round-trip time that traverse only one congested router [F91].
-There is also a long-standing debate between max-min fairness and proportional fairness, and no consensus within the research community on the desired fairness goals in this area.
+There is also a long-standing debate between max-min fairness [HG86] and proportional fairness [KMT98], and no consensus within the research community on the desired fairness goals in this area.